Bommalattam (2008 film): Production

-Final Cut of Director was launched in Malaysia in 2006 with the title Cinema for the Hindi version and Bommalattam for the Tamil version.
+The film was launched in Malaysia in 2006 with the title Cinema for the Hindi version and Bommalattam for the Tamil version.
 Bharathiraja decided to make the film in Hindi after casting Nana Patekar.
 Arjun Sarja was cast as a police officer.
 Rukmini Vijayakumar was cast in an important role.
 Cinema was based on a true incident that took place in Hampi.
-Bharathiraja recalled that he and Patekar often fought during filming, but after seeing the finished product, Patekar appreciated Bharathiraja.

-Final Cut of Director and Bommalattam were originally supposed to mark the lead and Tamil debut of Kajal Aggarwal, respectively.
+Bharathiraja recalled that he and Patekar often had disagreements during filming, but after seeing the finished product, Patekar appreciated Bharathiraja.
+Cinema and Bommalattam were originally supposed to mark the lead and Tamil debut of Kajal Aggarwal, respectively.
 However, the delay of the film meant that Lakshmi Kalyanam (2007) and Pazhani (2008) were released first.

 Soundtrack

 The soundtrack was composed by Himesh Reshammiya.
 Reviewing Bommalatams music, Saraswathy Srinivas of Rediff.com rated it 2.5/5 and wrote, "To conclude, Reshammiya's maiden attempt at Tamil music tries to conjure a youthful fare by employing trendy beats and contemporary style but hardly rises to exemplary heights".